-Eric Allen led the expansion of Metrostudy’s operations into the Greater Salt Lake market in 2001, later opening the St. George & Mesquite market area in 2005, and the Boise, Idaho market in 2006.
-Eric is responsible for the Utah / Idaho operations including research, consulting and managing client relationships, and therefore possesses a vast knowledge of local real estate and the home building community.
+Eric Allen grew up in Park City, Utah where he was introduced to the housing market working for a rock mason.
+After college, Eric began his real estate career in 1998 working for an appraisal firm, researching and writing market studies.
+Eric is the Director for Metrostudy’s Utah and Idaho operations and is responsible for research, consulting and managing client relationships.
+Eric led Metrostudy’s expansion of the Salt Lake City market in 2001, later opening the St. George / Mesquite market area in 2005, and the Boise, Idaho market in 2006.
+Eric has over 20 years of experience with the housing market, 17 of which have been with Metrostudy.
 Eric currently sits on the Board of Directors for the Salt Lake and Northern Wasatch Home Builders Associations, and was the Associate Vice President for the Northern Wasatch HBA in 2007 and 2008.

 James Baumberger, MNAA, is Chief Executive Officer and minority owner of First Choice Appraisal Management (FCAM).
 Jim has an outstanding record of providing inspirational executive leadership for appraisal organizations serving the financial services industry.
 His past positions include Collateral Services Manager for Washington Mutual, Regional Chief Appraiser for Bank of America, Division Appraisal Manager for World Savings, and Mortgage Group Leader for Wachovia Bank.